-Rates from Auto-Owners are very competitive.
-A common concern people have when working with an insurance agent is the possibility of high premiums, since there is a "middle man" you have to pay.
+Additionally, rates from Auto-Owners are very competitive.
+A common concern people have when working with an insurance agent is the possibility of high premiums, since there is a middleman you have to pay.
 But Auto-Owners' rates compared well with other auto insurance companies, so this shouldn't be an issue for potential customers.

-The biggest downside to Auto-Owners is that it's not available nationwide: The company currently operates in just 26 states, despite being founded over a century ago in Lansing, Michigan.
+The biggest downside to Auto-Owners is that it's not available nationwide: The company currently operates in just 26 states, despite having been founded over a century ago in Lansing, Mich.
 So you'll only be able to buy insurance from the company if you live in one of the following states: